SonarSource/sonar-loc-count/README.md

 <bitbucket_org.sh> <user> <assordToken> <myWorkspace> <MyProjectName>
 <bitbucket_org.sh> myuser 1234567890abcdefgh myBBWorkspace MyProjectName
 ```
+If you have more than 100 repos , you need to change Value of parameter page=Number_of_page on line 53

+       1 Page = 100 repos max
+       Example for 150 repos : GetAPI="orgs/$org/repos?pagelen=100&page=2"

 ### [Azure DevOps Services](https://dev.azure.com):
 Counts lines of code from a Azure DevOps Services organization.
 Requires to pass [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) and the organization.
 The token must have Code > Read permissions.